godotengine/godot-website/collections/_article/gsoc-2019-progress-report-3.md

 I've also worked on a rename symbol feature during this time which I couldn't complete as there were cases which it was still missing (see [this issue](https://github.com/ankitpriyarup/godot/issues/5)), I'm looking forward to fixing it post-GSoC period.

 **Coding period #3 (July 26, 2019 - August 19, 2019)**<br>
 I improved upon the Markdown rendering system, I added a link system in it so that one can jump to the documentation of another class by clicking on its name within the docs.
 Next I added a regex parser capable of parsing the class name on 'View Symbol Documentation'.
-In case the parsed symbol isn't recognised, a list of all the symbols will be shown.
+In case the parsed symbol isn't recognized, a list of all the symbols will be shown.

 Lastly I implemented Document Link support for direct access of files within GDScript using Ctrl+Click or Cmd+Click on path strings.
 Relative paths are also supported.